LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

       We will fill the ``{{method_message}}`` placeholder with different text depending on whether we make a ``GET`` or ``POST`` request to reach the page.
    #.
-In ``main.py``, update the function that renders the template for the
+In ``main.py``, update the function that controls the third page.
+Note
-      third page.
-Note that the names you used for the path, function, and template might be different than the ones shown.
+      that the names you used for the path, function, and template might be different than the ones shown below.

       .. sourcecode:: python
          :lineno-start: 41